konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 ## The basic anatomy of a command line call

-Running a tool in the command line interface follow as simple pattern.
+Running a tool in the command line interface follows a simple pattern.
 At first you have to write the name of the command (if it is not globally installed it's precise location needs to be give - we will get to this later).
 Some programs additionally require parameters and arguments.
 Parameters usually start with a dash.
 The common pattern looks like this (`<>` indicated obligatory items, `[]` indicated option items):

   `<program name>` `[parameters]` `[arguments]`